99002605/Linux_OS/README.md

 To ensure that these difficulties do not arise, it require that the writers have exclusive access to the shared database while writing to the database.
 This synchronization problem is referred to as the readers-writers problem.

-The first readers writers problem is one of the classical examples of synchronization.
 This program simulates a readers writers problem in C.

 To Run the code: